 The estimated rates of major depressive disorder jump from 2 to 4 percent in pre-adolescent children to 10 to 20 percent by late adolescence, an alarming rise.

-The first sign of depression is change in “level of function.”
-For instance, if a girl used to perform well in school/college and suddenly flunks in class, he or she may need extra care and attention.
+The first sign of depression is a change in ‘level of function.’
+For instance, if a girl used to perform well in school and suddenly flunks in class, she may need extra care and attention.
 In such scenarios, online therapy for teens can be an accessible and effective form of individualized care that supports early diagnosis and treatment.

 A 1996 study by the National Institute of Mental Health estimated that more than 6 percent of adolescents, between the ages of 9 and 18 years old, suffered from depression during the six-month period of the study, and almost five percent suffered from major depressive disorder.